Sociology and Criminology Student Awards

 - 2022: Emily Leonard

-Recognizes a student in the Department of Sociology and Criminology for outstanding work in criminology and deviance.
+Recognizes the student who best demonstrates outstanding work in criminology and deviance.

 - 2023: Hannah Ballard